GTANAKA-LAB/Memristor-Network-Reservoir/README.md

 # Memristor-Network-Reservoir

   ## File description
   In our work ([Tanaka and Nakane, Sci.
-Rep., 2022](https://www.nature.com/articles/s41598-022-13687-z)), we presented a simulation platform of reservoir computing with memristor networks for pattern classification.
-We demonstrated three tasks including waveform classification, ECG classification, and spoken digit recognition.
-In this repository, we provide the simulation platform for performing these tasks.
+Rep., 2022](https://www.nature.com/articles/s41598-022-13687-z)), we presented a simulation platform for pattern recognition based on reservoir computing with memristor networks.
+We demonstrated the results of three pattern classification tasks including waveform classification, ECG classification, and spoken digit recognition.
+In this repository, we provide the codes and simulation tools for performing these tasks.

   ## Directories
   * ECG: electrocardiogram classification